Is there anything we can do before leaving home to reduce the risk of bringing COVID-19 to campus?

 Allegheny College does not assume the financial responsibility of the costs for a student to come to campus or return home.
 We will, however, assist students to the extent possible with travel plans should we have to close campus unexpectedly.

-If my roommate decides to stay home for the fall semester, will I be given a new roommate?
+If my roommate decides to stay home for the spring semester, will I be given a new roommate?

 Residence Life has worked to honor student requests for roommates as circumstances have changed over the past few weeks.
 If there is a vacancy in your room, there is a chance the space will be needed, so the room should be prepared for a possible roommate.